 WHAT TO EAT & DRINK

-With the first race starting at 11 a.m. and the “most exciting two minutes in sports” wrapping up after 7 p.m., Derby is an all-day affair.
+The Derby is an all-day affair, with the first race starting at 11 a.m. and the “most exciting two minutes in sports” wrapping up after 7 p.m.
 If you’re planning to pack your own meals, why not stick to Kentucky classics?
 Benedictine — the cucumber and cream cheese spread served up as finger sandwiches — is a Louisville original, and you can whip it up with this recipe.
-And of course, no day at the races would be complete without the quintessential Derby drink, a mint julep.
-Just be sure to drink it before you get to the gate, as no outside alcohol is allowed.
+And, of course, no day at the races would be complete without the quintessential Derby drink, a mint julep.
+Just drink it before you get to the gate, as no outside alcohol is permitted.

 HOW TO BET

 If you’re betting for the fun of it, feel free to proceed by picking horses based on their names or their jockey’s silk colors.
 But if you’re in it to win it, review our betting guide to ensure you’re ready to go on Derby day, either in person or online.